nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       order.

    2. Test case: `del` <br>
       Expected: No field is deleted.
-An error message is shown in the status box.
+An error message is shown in the Result Display.

    3. Test case: `del ph` <br>
       Expected: No field is deleted.
-An error message is shown in the status box.
+An error message is shown in the Result Display.

    4. Test case: `del ph/ <LABEL OF FIRST PHONE NUMBER>` <br>
       Expected: The first phone number is deleted while the rest are still